Unconditional: Love Songs: Background

-Following the success of 'Revelation', it was announced that Conehead Management had bought the rights to release all of Andre's previous material in a new compilation format.
-On 2 December 2009, it was announced that Conehead had decided to release a 'Love Songs' compilation, featuring ten of Andre's classic love songs, as well as five new recordings specifically for the album.
-On 29 January 2010, the album's one and only single, I Can't Make You Love Me, was released via Digital Download.
-The album was officially released on 1 February 2010, selling over 65,000 copies and being certified silver, as well as peaking at #7 on the UK Albums Chart.
+Following the success of Revelation, it was announced that Conehead Management had bought the rights to release all of Andre's previous material in a new compilation format.
+On 2 December 2009, it was announced that Conehead had decided to release a compilation featuring ten of Andre's classic love songs, as well as five new recordings specifically for the album.
+On 29 January 2010, the album's one and only single, "I Can't Make You Love Me", was released via digital download.
+The album was officially released on 1 February 2010, selling over 65,000 copies and being certified silver, as well as peaking at number 7 on the UK Albums Chart.
 To promote the album, Andre embarked on a nationwide promotional tour, signing copies of the album and undertaking various print, television and radio interviews.
 Andre performed the album's new recordings as part of his Revelation Tour, which started in November 2010.